cloudfour/cloudfour.com-patterns/.changeset/brown-stingrays-itch.md

 This is considered a breaking change because the WordPress theme will need to be updated to support the Page object's new `header` block.

-- Added a "full height" modifier to Cloud Cover
+- Add a "full height" modifier to Cloud Cover
 - Add option to have no action in Ground Nav
 - Add optional header block to Page
 - Add optional classes to Page blocks